Celebrate Spring with this delightful color-changing violet syrup and lemonade made with foraged wild violets.

 - Stir 2 tablespoons of violet syrup (or to taste) per 1 cup of water in a drinking glass.
 Wait to add lemon juice if you want to create a magic color change.

-- Add ice cubes.
+- Add plain or violet ice cubes.
 Then pour in lemon 2 tablespoons of lemon juice and stir.
-Watch the color change to pink!!
-Kids love this!
+Watch the color change from blue to pink.
+Garnish the lemonade with a lemon slice, mint sprig and/or violet flowers.

 Notes